 When two people are together for the first time and they are mutually disinterested or weren’t a ‘fit’ either way, the challenge is again, to not personalize the outcome and making sure to enter into your next encounter ready to go, in a “clean slate” state of mind.

+Being Mindful Enough to Discern When your Imagination is Activated Sexual desire, sexual involvement, and the backlog of frustration from unconscious unmet emotional needs find expression through our imagination.
+Oftentimes our imagination is activated and we are not aware in that moment that when our imagination is projected into our thought, perceptions, behavior and communication.
+Imagination is God’s gift to us for which we can be forever grateful, as long as we aware that our experience and perception is imagination-based.
+Our imagination can serve as a healthy expression of our sexuality, as well as a healthy way to relieve frustration, and is considered safe and inconsequential as it doesn’t involve contact with another person.
+But the moment we act on our imagination, the “party is over,” and reality is a bitter pill we have to swallow.
+When stepping from our imagination into reality, there’s no way to undo it.
+If we are not aware that it is our imagination that is operating, we’ll be unable to distinguish bet fantasy and reality, which would sorely impair our judgment.
+When swept up in excitement, we’re much more at risk of getting involved too fast with the wrong person and left stunned when the fizzle is gone.
 But if we are mindful of our imagination, we would then be able to enjoy the show without the damage of impaired judgment and bad decisions.
 We’d be able to shift our experience in the present moment.
 We might determine that there is not much else beyond the attraction (or sex, great sex), and decide not to get together again.
 The best course of action is to create some emotional distance, to buy some more time together before determining the direction you want to go.
 Another option is to enjoy the intense connection w/out getting further involved, emotionally, sexually or otherwise, until you’ve established a more solid base of rel.